 In Martin v.
 Sheehan (N.D.
 Fla.
 2016), a federal estate planning malpractice case is dismissed because of the lack of “privity” between the plaintiff and the drafting attorney.

-In Martin v.
-Sheehan, (N.D.
-Fla.
-2016), Mr. Martin’s mother hired attorney Sheehan to draft a trust for her.
+In this case Mr. Martin’s mother hired attorney Sheehan to draft a trust for her.
 Mr. Martin was named as a beneficiary of the trust.
 Subsequently, attorney Sheehan was involved in a change to the document pursuant to which a third person was named trustee of the trust.
-Mr. Martin sued, claiming malpractice, under the theory that he should have been named trustee, not the third person.
+Mr. Martin sued, claiming estate planning malpractice, under the theory that he should have been named trustee, not the third person.

 As explained by the court: